tiradoe/reddit-image-downloader/README.md

 -----

 From the command line enter:
-1.  python3 downloader.py NUMBER_OF_IMAGES DOWNLOAD_PATH SUBREDDIT_NAME
+1.  python3 downloader.py numberOfImagesToGet /path/to/download/directory subredditname
 2.  ???
 3. Profit! (or just enjoy your brand new images)